Superconductivity in three-dimensional interacting doped topological insulators

-\emph{Summary \& discussion}.~Here we formulate an unbiased and controlled RG framework to capture dominant superconducting instabilities of 3D doped interacting Dirac insulators (topological and trivial), featuring an intriguing confluence of topological $p$-wave and trivial $s$-wave pairings, triggered by on-site Hubbard repulsions.
-Our approach is sufficiently general to address similar phenomenon in doped TIs belonging to any Altland-Zirnbauer symmetry class in any dimension $d>1$, as well as in doped crystalline TIs, harboring FSs near multiple high symmetry points in the Brillouin zone, connected by discrete crystal symmetries, and in doped higher-order TIs and topological Dirac and Weyl semimetals.
-The present analysis can be generalized to encompass longer, but finite range Coulomb repulsions as well as layered topological materials possessing tetragonal symmetry, for example, for which $w_x=w_y\neq w_z$, where $w=v,b,a$.
-These generalizations may allow appearance of other paired states (such as the nematic one), tabulated in Table~\ref{tab:bilinears}, in their global phase diagram.
+\emph{Summary and discussion}.~Here, we formulate an unbiased and controlled RG framework to capture dominant superconducting instabilities of 3D doped interacting Dirac insulators (topological and trivial), featuring an intriguing confluence of topological $p$-wave and trivial $s$-wave pairings, triggered by on-site Hubbard repulsions.
+Our approach is sufficiently general to address similar phenomenon in doped TIs belonging to any Altland-Zirnbauer symmetry class in any dimension $d>1$, with special emphasis on two-dimensional doped TIs~\cite{thomale, ytHsu, schnyder}, as well as in doped crystalline TIs, harboring FSs near multiple high symmetry points in the Brillouin zone, connected by discrete crystal symmetries, and in doped higher-order TIs and topological Dirac and Weyl semimetals.
+The present analysis can be generalized to encompass longer, but finite-range Coulomb repulsions as well as layered topological materials possessing tetragonal symmetry, for which $w_x=w_y\neq w_z$, where $w=v,b,a$.
+These generalizations may allow the appearance of other competing paired states (such as the nematic one), tabulated in Table~\ref{tab:bilinears}, in their global phase diagram.
 The current work lays the theoretical foundation for such fascinating future research directions.

 \emph{Acknowledgments}.~A.S.\ is grateful for financial support from the Swiss National Science Foundation (SNSF) through Division II (No.~184739).
-B.R.\ was supported by NSF CAREER Grant No.\ DMR-2238679, and thankful to Vladimir Juri\v{c}i\'c and Sanjib Kumar Das for critical reading of the manuscript.
+B.R.\ was supported by NSF CAREER Grant No.\ DMR-2238679, and is thankful to Vladimir Juri\v{c}i\'c and Sanjib Kumar Das for a critical reading of the manuscript.